MarcinMoskala/ActivityStarter/README.md

 }
 ```

 Values are taken lazily and kept as fields, but there are still saved if `ActivityStarter.save(this)` is called in`onSaveInstanceState`.
-When all properties are provided by delegate, then there is no need to call `ActivityStarter.fill(this)` in `onCreate`.
+When all properties are provided by delegate, then there is no need to call `ActivityStarter.fill(this, savedInstanceState)` in `onCreate`.

 ## Parceler